Hong Kong Student Visa

 How Long Does It Take To Get A Hong Kong Student Visa?

 Well, it is usually a 6 to 8-week process.
-The HK Immigration Dept issue some visas within six weeks while others take longer as the Immigration Dept Case Officer dealing with your application might decide more information is needed.
+The HK Immigration Dept issue some visas within six weeks while others take longer.
+The reason for this is that the Immigration Dept Case Officer dealing with your application might decide more information is needed.
 So, if the School contacts you for more documents, don’t worry too much.
 It is quite normal, and usually it is something simple.

 How Long Is The Study Visa Validity?